-Whereas, the lessee has filed in the office of the commissioner of public lands an application for an oil and gas lease covering the lands hereinafter described and has tendered therewith the required first payment; and

-Whereas, all of the requirements of law relative to the application and tender have been duly complied with;

-Therefore, in consideration of the premises as well as the sum of dollars (\$), the same being the amount of the tender above mentioned, and the further sum of \$ filing fee, and of the covenants and agreements hereinafter contained, the lessor does hereby grant, demise, lease and let unto the said lessee, exclusively, for the sole and only purpose of exploration, development and production of oil or gas (including carbon dioxide and helium), or both thereon and therefrom with the right to own all oil and gas so produced and saved therefrom and not reserved as royalty by the lessor under the terms of this lease, together with rights-of-way, easements and servitudes for pipelines, telephone lines, tanks, power houses, stations, gasoline plants and fixtures for producing, treating and caring for such products and housing and boarding employees and any and all rights and privileges necessary, incident to or convenient for the economical operation of said land, for oil and gas, with right for such purposes to the free use of oil, gas, casing-head gas or water from said lands, but not from lessor's water wells, and with the rights of removing either during or after the term hereof, all and any improvements placed or erected on the premises by the lessee, including the right to pull all casing, subject, however, to the covenants and conditions hereinafter set out, the following described land situated in the county of, state of New Mexico, and more particularly described as follows:
+"Lease No Application No OIL AND GAS LEASE (Development Form) acting by and through its co , 19, between the state of New Mexico, mmissioner of public lands, hereinafter called the "lessor", whose address is, hereinafter called Witnesseth: s filed in the office of the commissioner of public lands an is lease covering the lands hereinafter described and has lired first payment; and Whereas, all of the requi irements of law relative to the application and tender have dollars (\$), the satthe further sum of \$ hereinafter contained, the leassee, exclusively, for the satthete production of oil or gas (include therefrom with the right to or reserved as royalty by the least the satthete satth ion of the premises as well as the sum of ame being the amount of the tender above mentioned, and filing fee, and of the covenants and agreements essor does hereby grant, demise, lease and let unto the said sole and only purpose of exploration, development and luding carbon dioxide and helium), or both thereon and twn all oil and gas so produced and saved therefrom and not essor under the terms of this lease, together with rights-of-udes for pipelines, telephone lines, tanks, power houses, stations, gasoline plants and fixtures for producing, treating and caring for such products and housing and boarding employees and any and all rights and privileges necessary, incident to or convenient for the economical operation of said land, for oil and gas, with right for such purposes to the free use of oil, gas, casing-head gas or water from said lands, but not from lessor's water wells, and with the rights of removing either during or after the term hereof, all and any improvements placed or erected on the premises by the lessee, including the right to pull all casing, subject, however, to the covenants and conditions hereinafter set out, the following described land situated in the county of , state of New Mexico, and more particularly described as follows:

 Line SUBDIVISION Sec.
 Twp.
 Rge.
 Acres Institution

 1

 2

 3

 4

 5

 6

 7

+ар having been awa - Tract No, 19 at